guumaster/random-collections/KRE-notes.md.md

 	This is the central component that acts as an operation tool to create and manage all the resources associated with each solution that you would put in production.
 It's created on installation, it includes an UI, an API some other components.

  **Runtime**
 Is an environment that is isolated from all other runtimes and other resources.
-Its where you can put one or more solutions.
+This is  where you can put one or more solutions.
 Things inside a runtime will share resources.
 Here is where our price estimation solution is going to run.

 This two concepts alone provides great flexibility.
 You can decide to have one engine per client.
 Or for a smaller company just a single engine with a runtime per client.
 Up to you.